 Dry Tortugas National Park is huge.
 There are plenty of sights and attractions worth seeing.
 You can add the following to the list of must-see attractions in the park:

 Key West: Within Key West, there are two main attractions to check out: Florida Keys Eco-Discovery Center and Key West Bight Museum.
-At Florida Keys Eco-Discovery Center, you can explore a world showcasing the native plants and animals in the region.
+At the Florida Keys Eco-Discovery Center, you can explore a world showcasing the native plants and animals in the region.

 Florida Keys: The Florida Keys incorporate the Key West along with several islands famous for snorkeling.
 This represents about 120 miles stretch of coastline during the southern tip of Florida state.